johnivanpuayap/johnivanpuayap/README.md

 ## About Me
 - 🔭 I am currently pursuing a Bachelor of Science in Computer Science at Cebu Institute of Technology-University
 - 💡 I am interested in backend development and machine learning.
-- 🌱 I am currently learning how to create GraphQL and RESTful APIs.
+- 🌱 I am currently learning how to create Smart Contracts and decentralized Apps (dApps).
 - 📫 You can reach me at johnivanpuayap@gmail.com.

 ## Languages and Tools: